 - Nemesis, a member (and former enemy) of Alpha Flight, uses a saber whose blade is only a single molecule wide.

-- In Kingdom Come Wonder Woman has a sword that is sharp enough to "carve the electrons off an atom".
+- In Kingdom Come Wonder Woman has a magic sword that is sharp enough to "carve the electrons off an atom".
 Leaving aside the ways that doesn't actually make sense, it suggests a blade with an edge thinner than an atom.
 Superman accidentally cuts himself on the blade.

 - The assassin in Johnny Mnemonic has a monomolecular wire concealed in a prosthetic thumb tip.
 The movie makes it glow because an invisible wire whip wouldn't be interesting to look at.

 - In Stargate Continuum, the blade held by Ba'al (later stolen by Qetesh) has an edge "only one atom thick", making it thin enough to cut Lord Ba'al clean in half.

-- The variable sword used in the Known Space stories of Larry Niven is a length of monomolecular wire held straight by a projected stasis field.
+- The variable sword used in the Known Space stories is a length of monomolecular wire held straight by a projected stasis field.
 There's a little red ball at the end of the wire so the wielder can tell where the otherwise invisible "blade" ends.
 There's also Sinclair molecule chain, used as ramship tow cable, that's essentially the same thing with no stasis field.

 - The Posleen in John Ringo's Legacy of the Aldenata have monomolecular blades that can carve up an Armored Combat Suit as easy as a Ginzu knife cuts through a tin can.
 And then they can slice a tomato so thin you can read a newspaper through it!

 - In Snow Crash, by Neal Stephenson, Dmitri "Raven" Ravinoff uses knives made of knapped glass with monomolecular edges.
 They slash through Kevlar body armor, thick bamboo and people quite effortlessly, though they're still prone to shattering, which is unfortunate as his final opponent just happens to be carrying a sonic weapon.